kyleam/python-tutorial/README.md

 # Materials for a weekly Python tutorial

-This repository consists of materials (written tutorials, toy data, and in-class code) for a weekly (and ongoing) Python class for biologists with no programming experience.
+This repository consists of materials (written tutorials, toy data, and in-class code) from Python class for biologists with no programming experience.

 The written tutorials can be accessed [here][tutorials].
-They are intended to supplement the meetings, so they may not be too useful on their own.
+They were intended to supplement the meetings, so they may not be too useful on their own.